-A review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity ('NZ SRE 2410') is a limited assurance engagement.
+A review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity ("NZ SRE 2410") is a limited assurance engagement.
 The auditor performs procedures, primarily consisting of making enquiries, primarily of persons responsible for financial and accounting matters, and applying analytical and other review procedures.
 Our responsibilities under that standard are further described in the Auditor's Responsibilities for the Review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements section of our report.

-As the auditor of the bank, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements.
+As the auditor of the Registered Bank, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements.

-Responsibilities of Directors for the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements
+Responsibilities of directors for the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements

-The directors are responsible for the preparation of supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements that is required to be disclosed under Schedule 9 of the Order and prepared in accordance with the Capital Adequacy Framework (Standardised Approach) ('BS2A') and described in note 37 to the disclosure statement.
+The directors are responsible for the preparation of supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements that is required to be disclosed under Schedule 9 of the Order and prepared in accordance with the Capital Adequacy Framework (Standardised Approach) (BS2A) and described in note 37 to the disclosure statement.

-× L Auditor's responsibilities for the review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements
+× Auditor's responsibilities for the review of the supplementary information relating to Capital Adequacy and Regulatory Liquidity Requirements

 Our responsibility is to express a conclusion on the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements based on our review.
-We conducted our review in accordance with NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity ('NZ SRE 2410') issued by the New Zealand External Reporting Board.
-As the auditor of the bank, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements, and plan and perform the review to obtain limited assurance about whether the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements is, in all material respects:
+We conducted our review in accordance with NZ SRE 2410, issued by the New Zealand External Reporting Board.
+As the auditor of the Registered Bank, NZ SRE 2410 requires that we comply with the ethical requirements relevant to the audit of the annual financial statements, and plan and perform the review to obtain limited assurance about whether the supplementary information relating Capital Adequacy and Regulatory Liquidity Requirements is, in all material respects:

-- prepared in accordance with the bank's conditions of registration; and - disclosed in accordance with Schedule 9 of the Order.
+- prepared in accordance with the Registered Bank's conditions of registration; and - disclosed in accordance with Schedule 9 of the Order.